aiven/devportal/docs/platform/howto/saml/setup-saml-google.rst

 Configure SAML on Google
 ------------------------

-1. Log in to Google Admin console
+1. Log in to Google Admin console.

-2. Go to Menu -> Apps -> Web and mobile apps
+2. Go to Menu -> Apps -> Web and mobile apps.

-3. Click Add App -> Add custom SAML app
+3. Click Add App -> Add custom SAML app.

-4. On the App Details page, enter a name for the Aiven profile
+4. On the App Details page, enter a name for the Aiven profile.

-5. Click Continue
+5. Click Continue.

 6. On the Google Identity Provider details page, Copy the **SSO URL**, **Entity ID** and the **Certificate**.
 These are needed later for the SAML configuration in Aiven Console.

-7. Click Continue
+7. Click Continue.

 8. In the Service Provider Details window, set the following parameters: